ramirezStefano/GitHubProj/README.md

+# GitHub Basic Use Guide Readme

 ## Aim
 This is a simple guide to GitHub use, some commands and the expected standards to use for upcoming projects.

 ## Workflow
-From an existing project e.g. (https://github.com/ramirezStefano/GitHubProj) , we can fork from the browser GUI to the default User dierctory e.g. ../ramirezstefano dir.
+From an existing project e.g. (https://github.com/ramirezStefano/GitHubProj), we can fork from the browser GUI to the default User dierctory e.g. ../ramirezstefano dir.
 OR a directory can be specified e.g. ../foo/bar/foo

 Once the project has been forked it can be worked locally without touching the Main in the web (github).
 We want to create a branch for the work updates.